Cookie-Einstellungen

 A legislative procedureExterner Link. Öffnet im neuen Fenster/Tab. is currently underway at EU level to simplify and improve substance and exemption assessments under RoHS.
 The content of the revision is expected to focus on the following: reform of the procedure for exceptions, inclusion of new substance restrictions, reform of the process (possibly involving the European Chemicals Agency (ECHA)), changes to the provisions for spare parts, clarification of the scope of application, and provisions on the use of recycled materials and critical raw materials.

-With regard to numerous exemptions from the substance restrictions (in particular for the central excemptions from points 6 and 6 of Annex III RoHS), there were consultations in January 2025 to decide on their extension, but the relevant decisions have not yet been officially announced by the EU Commission.
+With regard to numerous exemptions from the substance restrictions (in particular for the central exemptions from points 6 and 7 of Annex III RoHS), there were consultations in January 2025 to decide on their extension, but the relevant decisions have not yet been officially announced by the EU Commission.
 As a result, the exemptions will continue to apply for the time being until the relevant amending acts are published.

 Imprint